hmcts/rd-commondata-dataload/README.md

 ## Plugins

-The Judicial-data-load contains the following plugins:
+The Common-data-load contains the following plugins:

   * checkstyle